Do you feel like your life isn’t going the way you want? And, do you want to start to live life to the fullest?

 3. Smile more to live life fully.

-Smiling is contagious and is very important if you want to live life to the fullest in 2020!
+Smiling is contagious and is very important if you want to live life to the fullest!

 Studies have even proven that smiling can improve your mood, even if it’s a fake smile.